Fall 2019 Schedule !!! coming sooN

 Forfeiting a game

 If a team forfeits a game but would still like to engage in a scrimmage, substitute players must have member card present and play in the correct age division.
 In addition any cards that are issued count towards your season total.
 There is no fee for forfeiting a game and playing a scrimmage.
-There is a $25 fee for a forfeit more than 60 hours prior to the start of the game and $50 fee if the forfeit is announced within 60 hours of the start of the game.
+There is a $50 fee if a team forfeits and does not play a scrimmage.
 A $75 fee will be assessed for a “no show” to a game.